-about fiona stocker
+about fiona stocker, author

 I still live with my family in the West Tamar valley, on a cool climate wine route in a premium tourism destination.
 We farm, my husband makes sausages and bacon (he's English, he can't help himself), we run guest accommodation, and I write.